ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa0/index.md

 This assignment will teach you how to setup Java and Eclipse, get the starter code from GitHub, and how to run Eclipse projects.

-It is due on Wednesday, October 7th at 11:59pm.
+It is highly recommended that you finish this PA before Wednesday, October 7th.
 No submission for this assignment.

 ## Download Java & Eclipse